kaosat-dev/kaosat-dev.github.io/pages/portfolio.md

 # Why a portfolio/showcase ?

-I have worked on a lot of projects in the past decade, on a lot of 3D/webgl/CAD/3D printing etc, quite visual (very often web, based) projects, so it recently dawned on me: let's have a nice visual showcase !
+I have worked on a lot of projects in the past decade(s), on a lot of 3D/webgl/CAD/3D printing etc, quite visual (very often web, based) projects, so it recently dawned on me: let's have a nice visual showcase !
 I love learning, challenges, finding the right tools for the job, as you can see in the list below.
+This list only scratches the surface, would be too long to list, not to mention a few projects under NDA ;)

 * 3D modeling, scanning & visualisation:
   * [Jam/usco](#jam--usco)